FREQUENTLY ASKED QUESTIONS FOR COVID-19

 Yes.
 If a property manager or owner of a residential dwelling applies for assistance during the pre-application collection period, the following is required:

 · The landlord must obtain the signature of the tenant on pre-application, which may be documented electronically; and

 · Documentation of such pre-application shall be provided to the tenant by the landlord.

 2. HOW MUCH RENTAL ASSISTANCE CAN WE EXPECT TO RECEIVE?

-The DCA will pay the household arrearages, for a maximum of 12 months, to the extent that funds are available and do not exceed 125% of the area Fair Market Rent.
-A determination will be made if further assistance is needed to ensure housing stability for an additional three months of assistance.
+The DCA will pay the household arrearages, for a maximum of 18 months, to the extent that funds are available and do not exceed 125% of the area Fair Market Rent.
 The applicant’s arrears (retrospective to March 13, 2020) will be paid first, with the remainder available for future rent (through December 2021).

 Rental assistance will be capped at 125% of the area Fair Market Rent.
 For households that are unable to provide adequate verification of rental obligations and rely on self-certification, the NJDCA will pay 100% of the FMR for the area in which the applicant resides.

 3. I AM A LANDLORD, DO I HAVE TO ACCEPT THE RENTAL ASSISTANCE?

 Yes, the landlord must accept the rental assistance.
 It is a violation of NJ Law Against Discrimination for a landlord not to accept payments as stated below: